 Update Your Software

-If your camera doesn’t work with a specific photo-editing or video-conferencing app, it may be incompatible with that application.
+If your Mac’s camera isn’t working with a specific photo-editing or video-conferencing app, it may be incompatible with that application.
 For example, you can’t make video calls using the Skype app if you or the person you’re contacting has an outdated version of Skype (version 2.8 or older).
 If you want to make video calls, both parties need to update the app to the latest version.

 The same philosophy applies to your operating system.
 If you’re having camera problems, see if there’s a security update available for your Mac.
 Apple includes important bug fixes in each build release, so it’s important to update to your software to the latest available version.
 Chances are they’ve identified your camera bug and resolved it in the most recent update.